 Keep your meeting on track

-As people start airing issues and complaints, any meeting can turn into something you haven't planned.
+As people begin airing issues and complaints, any meeting can turn into something you haven't planned.
 So, make sure to instruct everyone to stick to the main topics you've listed in the agenda.
 Your goal is to help your employees and client feel comfortable, valued, and included.

 Therefore, here are a couple of tips you can use to moderate your meetings:

 - Appoint a moderator.
-Being neutral is probably the most challenging thing when it comes to your project and team members or knowing when is the right time to move to another topic.
+Being neutral is probably the most challenging thing when it comes to your project and team members, or knowing when is the right time to move to another topic.
 However, when you have a skilled moderator, they will handle the logistics with efficiency and diplomacy.

 - Keep it fun.
 Even if the project didn't go as planned, you still have a reason to celebrate.